andrew-silva/mlx-rlhf/README.md

 - [ ] Improve the efficiency of the reward-loss computation (it could be batched)
 - [ ] Add/switch to QLoRA for more memory efficiency and faster learning
+- [ ] Generally improve the integration with `mlx-lm` for more base models and PEFT methods.
 - [ ] Address #TODOs in the code (add command line args/config parameters for various hard-coded variables)
 - [ ] Fix the way we're logging text to W&B (currently generating thousands of artifacts)
 - [ ] Run an end-to-end example with a learned reward model for the sequential digit task